logfellow/logstash-logback-encoder/README.md

 Each additional destination is considered a <em>secondary</em> destination.
 This strategy prefers the primary destination, unless it is down.
 The appender will attempt to connect to each destination in the order in which they are configured.
+If a connection attempt fails, thes the appender will attempt to connect to the next destination.
+If a connection succeeds, and then closes <em>before</em> the <tt>minConnectionTimeBeforePrimary</tt>
+has elapsed, then the appender will attempt to connect to the next destination.
-If a connection breaks, then the appender will again attempt to connect to the destinations in the order in which they are configured, starting at the first/primary destination.
+If a connection succeeds, and then closes <em>after</em> the <tt>minConnectionTimeBeforePrimary</tt>
+has elapsed, then the appender will attempt to connect to the destinations in the order in which they are configured, starting at the first/primary destination.
 <br/><br/>